-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$4,714,403. - The change in the District's total net position in comparison with the prior fiscal year was (\$231,990), a decrease.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2020, the District's governmental fund reported an ending fund balance of \$815,372, an increase of \$5,324 in comparison with the prior fiscal year.
-The total fund balance is non-spendable for prepaid items and the remainder is unassigned fund balance which is available for spending at the District's discretion.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$4,421,322. - The change in the District's total net position in comparison with the prior fiscal year was (\$293,081), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2021, the District's governmental fund reported an ending fund balance of \$759,605 a decrease of (\$55,767) in comparison with the prior fiscal year.
+The total fund balance is unassigned fund balance which is available for spending at the District's discretion.